spring-projects/spring-aot-smoke-tests/security-thymeleaf/README.md

-Spring Boot project with Spring Security and Thymeleaf
+Tests if Spring Security works with Thymeleaf and `thymeleaf-extras-springsecurity6`